ChaseFlorell/ResourceMigrator/readme.md

 Cross platform way to migrate PCL Resources over to Android Resources

 Put all of your resources in a PCL *.resx file, and run this with your build.
-It will automatically generate your *.xml resource file for android
+It will automatically generate your *.xml resource file for android, and a CustomUIColor.cs class for iOS (other iOS support to come).

-Future Plans: to generate CustomUIColors for iOS.

 note: start your file name with the type of resource you're generating